 Though primarily known for his Civil War interests, as a writer and editor for Time-Life Books, consultant on several films, and Series Consultant for the A&E/History Channel Network's Civil War Journal, the late Brian Pohanka also had a longtime interest in the Battle of Little Bighorn.
 He wrote and lectured on the topic of "Custer's Last Stand," took part in several archaeological surveys of the battlefield, and was a member of the Little Big Horn Associates and the Custer Battlefield Historical and Museum Association.
 Pohanka was also among the foremost experts on Zouaves in the American Civil War, and was the creator of the web site of Co.
 A, 5th New York Volunteers Infantry re-enactment unit, which he commanded.

-Though much has been written of Myles Keogh, many of those accounts have been romanticized, poorly researched and innacurate.
+Though much has been written of Myles Keogh, many of those accounts have been romanticized, poorly researched and inaccurate.
 The following are recommended for their depth and accuracy of research:

 Berkeley, G.F.H.
 "The Irish Battalion in the Papal Army of 1860."
 Talbot Press Ltd., Dublin and Cork, 1929.